ReyhanehAhani/ReyhanehAhani/README.md

 </div>

 # About me
-As a Master’s student in Computer Engineering and a data analyst in Vancouver, I am passionate about Artificial Intelligence, particularly in areas such as LLMs, image processing, and natural language processing.
+As a Master’s student in Computer Engineering and a data analyst, I am passionate about Artificial Intelligence, particularly in areas such as LLMs, image processing, and natural language processing.
 My expertise includes strong programming skills in Python and hands-on experience with machine and deep learning techniques.

 I am always eager to expand my knowledge in the field of computer engineering and am dedicated to producing high-quality work.
 If you have any questions or problems with my codes or knowledge, I will be more than happy to assist.